AnthonyChen00/NovelUpdates-Assistant/README.md

  1 - Heavenly Jewel Change
  2 - Overgeared
 ```
+## Settings:
+At the initial launch, the script will prompt several questions regarding using features like saving credentials on a local file or having the program enter a state of scheduled checks for new updates.
+The options for these features are saved within a file ".env" within the current directory of the program.
+### Scheduled Checks
+ The scheduled updates uses two additional values, one for how long the script waits until checking the website and one for which hours the program checks.
+These two values can be modified within "settings.py".
+The current configuration is that the program will wait an hour before checking the time, and if the current hour is 8am, 12pm, or 4pm, the program will check if there are new updates.
+Simply closing the program or ctrl+c to end the schedule checks

 ## Goals:
 * adding a method of launching the latest chapter on preferred web browser to the latest chapter or maybe the next chapter to about to reading
 * scraping the chapter text and ignoring the ads *(skeptical since ad revenue helps the translators)*
-* creating and updating a user file within the local machine with data rather than pulling data from website at each launch of script
+* ~~creating and updating a user file within the local machine with data rather than pulling data from website at each launch of script~~
 * porting to raspberry pi to running continuously and notify when new chapters are posted
+* ~~scheduled logins to check if new chapters have been posted~~